HarveyAland/auzre-monitoring-remediation/README.md

 ---

 ## 📊 Visualization with Grafana
-Grafana was a no brainer when choosing what tool I would be using for the visualization section on this project.
-Creating dashboard was very straightforward and was the part I had the most fun with, I feel like with a bigger deployment in a real production environment you could to really utilize the power of Grafana!
+Grafana was a no-brainer when choosing what tool I would be using for the visualization section on this project.
+Creating the dashboard was very straightforward and was the part I had the most fun with, I feel like with a bigger deployment in a real production environment you could really utilize the power of Grafana!

 The dashboard is organized into four key rows, each focusing on a specific monitoring dimension.
 You can find the associated KQL queries attached - [Grafana Dashboard Queries](https://github.com/HarveyAland/auzre-monitoring-remediation/tree/main/Log%20KQL%20Querys/Visulization%20Querys)